keirans/keirans.github.io/posts/Branch_Based_Builds_in_AWS/index.md

 # Introduction
 AWS provides many ways to deploy your applications to its vast ranges of services using an infrastructure as code approach.

-There isn't always a "best practice" that suits every single service, application workload, developer worklflow or tool, however there are some well oiled approaches that have served my collegues and I well over the years, one of which is the "Branch based build" pattern.
+There isn't always a "best practice" that suits every single service, application workload, developer workflow or tool, however there are some well oiled approaches that have served my collegues and I well over the years, one of which is the "Branch based build" pattern.

-In this blog post, I thought I'd strip this back to basics and walk through the pattern, demonstrating it's objectives, it's capabilities and to some of it's limitations, as it's something I have taught customers and collegues a like in the past.
+In this blog post, I thought I'd strip this back to basics and walk through the pattern, demonstrating it's objectives, it's capabilities as it's something I have taught customers and collegues alike in the past.

 _Note: In these, we will be working with AWS CloudFormation, however, this can be implemented with any tool of your choice from the AWS CLI to Hashicorp Terraform._